COLLEGE OF JUSTICE, SAFETY & MILITARY SCIENCE

-Welcome to EKU's College of Justice & Safety.
+Welcome to EKU's College of Justice, Safety & Military Science.
 Our unique programs provide students with the opportunity to get involved in an academic field and career they can feel passionate about.
 Classes are taught by academic professionals who are nationally and internationally known for their teaching, scholarship, and real-world experience.
 Please feel free to contact us.

-The College of Justice & Safety is Eastern Kentucky University's first and only Program of Distinction, designated as such by the Council on Post-Secondary Education in 1998.
+The College of Justice, Safety & Military Science is Eastern Kentucky University's first and only Program of Distinction, designated as such by the Council on Post-Secondary Education in 1998.
 POD funding has allowed college growth through the development of degree programs and upgraded building/classroom spaces and technology.

 Our College offers unique degree programs and has a reputation for being on the frontline of learning and research in the fields of justice and safety.
 It is organized into two schools - The School of Justice Studies and the School of Safety, Security & Emergency Management.